ukncsc/secure-development-and-deployment/3-produce-clean-and-maintainable-code.md

   When multiple team members are working on the same code base, there should be strong and regular communication channels between them.
 The aim here is to avoid the following scenario: 'I thought you were securing that component!'.
 Keeping teams physical close to one-another, or providing real-time chat channels are two ways to achieve this.

 * **Document and comment clearly and consistently**
   Clear and concise documentation should support your product.
 This may be as a result of self-documenting code, code comments, or supportive material.
 Documentation should be kept up to date, as a system evolves.
-Old and out-of-date documentation is difficult to trust and could be damaging for security if its interpreted incorrectly.
+Old and out-of-date documentation is difficult to trust and could be damaging for security if it's interpreted incorrectly.

 * **Support new team members**
   Developers and other team members may come and go over the life span of a product.
 To ensure adequate knowledge of the product is maintained, provide good support and documentation to new team members.
 After all, who will fix security vulnerabilities left behind by previous developers?